CICE-Consortium/Icepack/doc/source/user_guide/ug_running.rst

 Horizontal ice advection
 ------------------------

-When Icepack is run in standalone (i.e., single column) mode with a dynamical forcing (e.g., ``ocn_data_type = SHEBA``), closing implies the advection of ice or open water area into the grid cell.
-The default assumption (in the namelist, ``ice_advection_type = uniform_ice``) is that the simulated grid cell is surrounded by grid cells with identical ice properties and this uniform ice is advected in by closing.
-Alternatively, one may assume that the simulated grid cell is surrounded by open water (in the namelist, ``ice_advection_type = none``).
-Note, that assuming the grid cell is surrounded by open water means that closing (i.e., ice convergence) will produce open water in the grid cell.
+When Icepack is run in standalone mode with a dynamical forcing (e.g., ``ocn_data_type = SHEBA``), closing implies the lateral flux of ice or open water area into the grid cell.
+The default assumption (in the namelist, ``lateral_flux_type = 'uniform_ice'``) is that the active grid cell is surrounded by grid cells with identical ice properties to the active grid cell, i.e. the ice is uniform across all of those cells, and when the dynamical forcing is net convergence, this uniform ice is fluxed into the grid cell.
+Alternatively, one may assume that the active grid cell is surrounded by open water (in the namelist ``lateral_flux_type = 'open_water'``), in which case closing (i.e., ice convergence) will produce open water in the grid cell.
+In either case, when the forcing is net divergence, ice area and volume are removed from the grid cell to accommodate the formation of open water implied by the net divergence.

 Run Directories
 ---------------